 Our MissionOur mission is to ignite the spark of artistic creativity in African children, help them foster a love and respect for animals and empower them to change the future of African wildlife.
 One of our early donors said," Each spark of creativity adds to the collective light of the world".
 It's our goal to ignite that creative spark in a place where the twilight of survival has been the only light these children have known.

-Our Arts for Animals program connects two-dimensional artists, theatrical artists, musical artists and sculptors with rural African schools.
+Our Arts for Animals program connects two-dimensional artists, theatrical artists, musical artists and sculptors from all over the planet with rural African schools.
 As the students become involved with the artwork, the artists encourage students to become more creative and,at the same time,more appreciative of their own environment.
-Hopefully, this excitement and exposure to new art forms and creativity will translate into enthusiasm and energy for spreading wildlife stewardship messages, which are taught at the same time.
+Both American and African artists have joined our program to help expose African kids to new and different forms of art.
+We use this excitement and exposure to new art forms and creativity to create enthusiasm and energy for spreading wildlife stewardship messages, which are taught at the same time.

 By involving thousands of African children in our Animal Protector campaign, we can help stop wildlife poaching in the future.
 Africans who learn as children the value of animals to their own heritage and future will be much more likely to join and support wildlife park managers and government efforts to report and stop poachers and the killing of their wildlife.